ctfhacker/binja-example/PITCHME.md

 ## Find constant %s

-With only the cross references with %s in hand filter xrefs with constant %s
+With only the cross references with %s in hand

+Filter xrefs with constant %s
 ```
 sprintf(result, "SUCCESS: %s\n", "Log file created.");
 ```